DiamondDevelop/whack-a-monster/README.md

 ## US-03 - Game flow

-In the previous user story, you implemented some of the basic functions necessary for the game to work correctly.
-Congrats!
-You are making good progress!
+In the previous user story, I implemented some of the basic functions necessary for the game to work correctly.

-In this user story, you are going to implement the game flow so that a player can start a game and the moles hide and appear randomly using the functions that you created in the previous story.
+In this user story, I implement the game flow so that a player can start a game and the moles hide and appear randomly using the functions that I created in the previous story.

 #### 1. `toggleVisibility(hole)`

-In the *Selecting elements on the DOM* lesson in the _JavaScript and the DOM_ module, you learned about the `classList()` method.
-Take some time to review the [classList MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) before you proceed with implementing this function.
-Previously, you used `classList.add()` and `classList.remove()` to add and remove classes to HTML elements.
-In this case, you are asked to use `classList.toggle()` so that it adds or removes the `show` class.
+In this case, I am asked to use `classList.toggle()` so that it adds or removes the `show` class.
 In the `styles.css` file, notice how the `show` class is used so that the mole class appears in the respective hole:

 ```
 function toggleVisibility(hole){